CTRI ACHIEVE

 Examples of Physical Recharging Breaks

-• Have remote team members set up Skype or Zoom on their phones and do a virtual 5-minute walk and chat.
+• Have remote team members set up Teams or Zoom on their phones and do a virtual 5-minute walk and chat.
 This can be a quick turn around everyone’s block.
 If a remote team member has a mobility challenge, invite them to take a few steps around their living room.

 • Search for chair yoga poses and encourage team members to complete them at a particular time each day and set an alarm as a reminder.